This post was last updated 5/14/19

 Bring extra layers.
 You’ll likely change into your running clothes at the office, but after the race, when you’ve cooled down and the sun has gone down, you’ll need some layers and won’t want to put your dress pants on over your shorts.

-Will you be at the Corporate Challenge on Thursday?
+Will you be at the Corporate Challenge this year?
 I probably won’t be able to find you, but good luck!

 Have you run the Corporate Challenge?
 Any other tips?